rockettheme/docs/Docs/wordpress/start/rocketlauncher.md

 ![][rocketlauncher3]
 WordPress uses a MySQL database to host all of the information and settings used in your WordPress site.
 By establishing a link to the database, RocketLauncher can build your site and accept any new data or changes you make later on.

-If you come across a page that says "Can't select database", you'll need to check the name of your database to make sure it's entered correctly.
+If you come across a page that says "Can't select database", you'll need to check the name of your database to make sure it is entered correctly.
 Some hosts add a tag to the beginning or end of your selected database name to differentiate it from databases owned by other members of a shared server.
 This is typically your account name or the title of your primary domain name on the account.

 ![][rocketlauncher4]